rmd13/CShaper/README.md

 \* denotes equal contribution

 ### Usage
-This implementation is based on Tensorflow and python3.6, trained with one GPU NVIDIA 2080Ti oon Linux.
+This implementation is based on Tensorflow and python3.6, trained with one GPU NVIDIA 2080Ti on Linux.
 Steps for training and testing are listed as below.
 * **Intsall dependency library**:
 ```buildoutcfg